karan/PlaySink/README.md

 #### The server

 After downloading mongodb you need to connect to the database and start it (I think).
-This can be done by using the commmand in terminal `sudo mongod --dbpath ~/{get to playsink}/PlaySink/data` and it should start listening.
+This can be done by using the commmand in terminal `mongod --dbpath ~/path/to/PlaySink/data` and it should start listening.
 In another tab you can start a mongo shell.
 There are tutorials online that I have only glazed over (probabaly why I can't get it to work haven't done one all the way through just thought I could pick things off).
 Just to see if the data is there you can do the following commands.

-    use PlaySink  // database to use
+    use playsinkdb  // database to use

     db.usercollection.find().pretty()

     db.usercollection.insert({"username": name, "password": pass, "email": email}) // it uses JSON which is awesome make sure you enter it in all the same way

-But if you look at the source code I'm using monk to connect to DB because from what I read should make it easier.
-Then when you conect to the homepage it should print all the users but get the error that can't find DB or whatever.

 ### What need to be done